Is it Recommended that a Pottery Kiln Be Vented?

 How to Spot Insufficient Kiln Venting

-You can tell that an electric kiln has poor ventilation when the smell of fumes fills the room.
+You can tell that an electric kiln has poor ventilation when the fumes fill the room.
 Poor ventilation is a real danger because the main byproduct of burning the organics found in clay is carbon monoxide, which is colorless and odorless.
 Hence, a good rule of thumb is NEVER to hang out in your kiln area when firing your kiln.

 Conclusion